Marccudi/Team7-FinalProject-Backend/README.md

 This application is for exchanging games between users or borrowing games from each other.

-The data is hosted in a MySQL database and sent through an API to the Fornt-end.
+The data is hosted in a MySQL database and sent through an API to the Front-end.

 We have different objects: